Chapter VI:

 He sighed and looked at the puff of smoke that came out with it, but it wasn’t as fun any more.
 It wasn’t fun when he was all alone and there was no-one to see him be a dragon.

-So what was fun?
+So what would be fun to do?
 He looked around the grounds best as he could, to find something to do through the falling snowflakes, at the snow-covered house.
-But everything looked so different in white, it was as if he’d never been here before.
-The door to the house was even different.
+But everything looked so different in white that it was as if he’d never been here before.
+Even the door to the house was different.
 Or …

 He frowned.
 The door was different because it was open.
 And he’d swear that was his brother standing in the doorway … Yes, it was!
 He left the house now, clearly visible, dragging a disgruntled Andromeda by the sleeve.
 And Bellatrix trailed after them.